Boom City — Downtown development proposals pour in

 • Railyard Place by Insight Realty, off Highway 87 and Coleman Avenue, 250,000 square feet.

-• As of Aug.
-29, The Museum Place project at Park and Almaden avenues has a timeline, with the city and developer Insight King Wah LLC agreeing to complete the mixed-use office (263,676 square feet of office), residential, hotel, Tech museum expansion and parking project by 2023.
+• The Museum Place project at Park and Almaden avenues has a timeline, with the city and developer Insight King Wah LLC agreeing to complete the mixed-use office (263,676 square feet of office), residential, hotel, Tech museum expansion and parking project by 2023.

-The total number of hotel rooms downtown could spike 30 percent if several projects are built out.
-Khanna Enterprises, which owns the Sheraton Four Points on First Street, wants to construct a 21-story, cantilevered tower over the original 1911 Montgomery Hotel frame.
-The plans by TCA Architects submitted in May call for an additional 280 guest rooms rising 245 feet, with a roof-top bar, pool and fitness center.
+The total number of hotel rooms downtown could spike more than one-third if several projects are built out.
+Khanna Enterprises, which owns the Sheraton Four Points on First Street, wants to construct a 21-story, 186,426-square-foot cantilevered tower over the original 1911 Montgomery Hotel frame.
+The plans by TCA Architects call for an additional 280 guest rooms rising 245 feet, with a roof-top bar, pool and fitness center.
 The unusual design suggests that the first six floors form the base and floors 7-21 extend slightly over the existing historic structure.

 The new part of the future Tribute hotel would face south and be covered in glass.
 The old 86-room hotel is 187 feet south of its original location.
 The city’s Redevelopment Agency paid $8.6 million to move the structure in 2000 to make way for the Fairmont Hotel annex.
 Khanna obtained the property from Joie de Vivre Hotels in 2008.